Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/live/readme.md

 > **_Note_:** It might take few minutes for all the pods to become available and running .

-# How To Acccess the extension :
+# How To Access the extension :
 **_Note_:** Please make sure your end of line sequence is LF and not CRLF for the script to work right away.
 ```bash
  ./aio_vi_cli.sh